 If you think about how much damage you could be liable for in an accident, regardless of whose car you are driving, it could be quite a lot.
 If the crash totals a car you hit and there are several people inside with severe medical injuries, you're likely looking at tens or hundreds of thousands of dollars.
 Keep that in mind as we move forward.

 So, what coverage does your credit card provide?

 Credit card coverage generally covers physical damage

-The credit card rental car insurance programs are generally something called Collision Damage Waiver (CDW).
-They typically cover damage to the vehicle you're driving, and often the loss of use fees too.
-Here's an example of the terms and conditions for Visa cards that have Collision Damage Waiver.
+The credit card rental car insurance programs are usually limited to Collision Damage Waiver (CDW).
+CDW covers damage to the vehicle you're driving, and often the loss of use fees, too.

 CDW applies regardless of whether you have your own auto insurance policy or not.
 For a few cards, like the Chase Sapphire Preferred, the CDW they provide is primary, so in a crash you'll just deal with Chase, and you won't file the claim with your own insurance company.

 Most other credit cards with CDW provide secondary coverage.
 If you have coverage for damage to your own car on your policy (called collision and comprehensive coverage), you file a claim with your auto insurance company and with your credit card company.
 Your auto insurance company pays the claim, and the CDW reimburses your deductible to you.